NHLStenden-CVDS/TwirreLink/README.md

 * Select correct build profile in eclipse (ARM or x86) -> (Right-click project > Build Configurations > Set active)
 * Build project

+The syntax highlighting of Eclipse might be broken for this project.
+This is because Eclipse's indexer defaults to the wrong build profile.
+To fix this:
+* change the indexer build profile (Right-click project > Properties > C/C++ General > Indexer > select correct profile under 'Build configuration for the indexer').
+* rebuild the index (Right-click project > Index > Rebuild)

 Please note that TwirreLink uses std::thread, which does require you to link the pthread library in projects using the TwirreLink library.

 The Eclipse project is configured to run either the **install-arm.sh** or **install-x86.sh** script after the build.
 The script will install the library file and header files into the corresponding **/usr/local/...** folders (see script for details).
 As sudo is required for this script, eclipse uses GKSU to start the script and prompt for a password.
 In order for this to work, the GKSU package must be installed (eg. **sudo apt install gksu**).